-Services that are covered for you What you must pay when you get these services Outpatient hospital services (continued) For partial hospitalization services, see the "Partial hospitalization services" section later in this Medical Benefits Chart.
-For outpatient x-rays and other radiology services and medical supplies (such as splints and casts) billed by the hospital, see the "Outpatient diagnostic tests and therapeutic services and supplies" section earlier in this Medical Benefits Chart.
-For screenings and preventive services, see the preventive services marked with an apple throughout this Medical Benefits Chart.
-For certain drugs and biologicals that you can't give yourself, see the "Medicare Part B prescription drugs" section earlier in this Medical Benefits Chart.
-Outpatient mental health care Covered services include: In-Network : Mental health services provided by a state-licensed psychiatrist or doctor, clinical psychologist, clinical social worker, clinical nurse specialist, nurse practitioner, physician assistant, or other Medicare-qualified mental health care professional as allowed under applicable state You pay a \$35 copayment each office visit or telehealth visit for Medicare-covered outpatient mental health services. laws.
+Services that are covered for you What you must pay when you get these services Outpatient hospital services (continued) For certain drugs and biologicals that you can't give yourself, see the "Medicare Part B prescription drugs" section earlier in this Medical Benefits Chart.
+Outpatient mental health care Covered services include: Mental health services provided by a state-licensed psychiatrist or doctor, clinical psychologist, clinical social worker, clinical nurse specialist, nurse practitioner, physician assistant, or other Medicare-qualified mental health care professional as allowed under applicable state laws.
+In-Network: You pay a \$10 copayment each office visit or telehealth visit for Medicare-covered outpatient mental health services.
 You pay nothing for Medicare covered outpatient mental health services performed in the home by a network provider.
-Before you receive certain outpatient mental health services prior authorization must first be obtained by calling the behavioral health

-Services that are covered for you What you must pay when you get these services Outpatient mental health care (continued) and substance use disorder referral toll-free number on your membership card.
+Before you receive certain outpatient mental health services prior authorization must first be obtained by calling the behavioral health and substance use disorder referral toll-free number on your membership card.
 Your PCP can do this for you, or you can call directly, 24 hours a day, 7 days a week.
 Out-of-Network: You pay 20% of the cost for Medicare-covered outpatient mental health services.
 Telehealth services are not covered.
 You pay all charges.

-Outpatient rehabilitation services Covered services include: physical therapy, occupational In-Network: therapy, and speech language therapy.
+Outpatient rehabilitation services

+Covered services include: physical therapy, occupational therapy, and speech language therapy.

 Outpatient rehabilitation services are provided in various outpatient settings, such as hospital outpatient departments, independent therapist offices, and Comprehensive Outpatient Rehabilitation Facilities (CORFs).

 You pay a \$15 copayment for each visit for Medicare-covered outpatient rehabilitation services.

 (The Medicare benefit limit for outpatient physical therapy, occupational therapy, and speech language therapy does not apply to your benefits under our plan.)

 Before you receive physical, occupational, and/or speech language therapy services, your network provider must first obtain prior authorization.

-Out-of-Network: You pay 20% of the cost for Medicare-covered outpatient rehabilitation services.
+You pay 20% of the cost for Medicare-covered outpatient rehabilitation services.